 - Applications are prioritized based on preferred industries as determined by the Wyoming Workforce Development Council.

 - Once an application is processed, WDTF Team will notify business if additional information is required, or if approved.
 NOTE: If the application is approved, the Department of Workforce Services will enter into a contract with the business.
 The contract is not fully executed until all signatures are obtained.
 No reimbursement will be made without a fully executed contract.

 **Grant approval is NOT guaranteed and is based on availability of funds**

 These grants focus on creating a trained workforce for specific Wyoming industry.
 The Wyoming Department of Workforce Services recognizes the importance of an educated, skilled workforce in promoting Wyoming's economic growth.
 To foster this growth, the Wyoming Department of Workforce Services assist employers with the Pre-Hire Economic Development Grant Program.

-The Pre-Hire Economic Development Grant Program is designed to train skilled workers in a particular business, businesses or industry.
+The Pre-Hire Economic Development Grant Program is available to train potential employees for a new or expanding business that is unable to recruit workers with a specific skill set.
 Applications are completed through a partnering of four entities that contribute separate needs or services to the program:

 - A training entity that can deliver the training, certificate or skills the business requires;

 - A business, group of businesses or an industry with a need for workers;

 - The local or regional economic development entity that will work within the local or regional economic network to provide assistance; and